-Then, move to the General Settings section.
-Here, you can edit any of the page details that you added in the slideout menu when creating the page.
-Then, in the External Link Properties section, flag whether you want to open the page as a new page, or within the LMS page as an iFrame.
+Open the General Settings section area.
+Here, you can edit any of the page details that you configured in the slideout menu when creating the page.
+Then, in the External Link Properties section, flag whether you want to open the page as a new page, or as an iFrame in the platform.

-If you’ve flagged the option to open the page as an iFrame within the LMS, you can also determine the height of the page.
+If you’ve flagged the option to open the page as an iFrame within the platform, you can also determine the height of the page.
 Some sources of external content may have security mechanisms in place.
-If this is the case, you may be required to utilize an OAuth client that you haveset up in a previous step.
+If this is the case, you may be required to utilize an OAuth client that you have set up in a previous step.
 You can switch the Advanced Settings toggle to add a Salt Secret and Repeat Secret for the iFrame.

 Then, select the OAuth Client from the dropdown menu, if necessary.
 By providing the salt secret, you are adding a checksum to the data, ensuring that the credentials for this access are maintained securely.
 If you do not add the salt secret, the external content will be launched from your platform without any additional parameters that may be required by the provider of the content.
 More information on salt secrets can be found here.